Sameerthe-Big-O/Sameerthe-Big-o/README.md

 - 🔭 I’m currently working on **mern stack **
 - 🌱 I’m currently learning **Next.js **
 - 👯 I’m looking to collaborate on **problems that are interesting and fun**
-- 💬 Ask me about **react, node,express, mongoose,Apt.net,.net, .netCore general in programming, system design**
+- 💬 Ask me about **react, angular, node,express, mongoose,Apt.net,.net, .netCore general in programming, system design**
 - 📫 How to reach me **sameer.ijaz100@gmail.com**
 - 📫 **I love solving challenging problems I mean it's fun, isn't it? this helps to analyze where I stand and to increase my knowledge**
 - In case you're a fan of astronomy   **please connect me i'd love to talk about this stuff**